itaispiegel/BSPlayer-Subtitles-Downloader/README.md

 This method is really time consuming, and I just knew that I could do better.

 Ladies and gentlemen, I'm proud to present you the "BSPlayer Subtitles Downloader"!
-This is a script that receives the video file path, and simply downloads the subtitles for it just like BSPlayer does.
+This is a tools that receives the video file path, and simply downloads the subtitles for it just like BSPlayer does.
-Behind the scenes, the script uses a nice Python API I implemented to interact with the BSPlayer subtitles server.
+Behind the scenes, the tool uses a nice Python API I implemented to interact with the BSPlayer subtitles server.
 I implemented this API by analyzing the HTTP requests BSPlayer was making to the subtitles server, using Wireshark.
 I also got a little help from the nice repository I found: `service.subtitles.bsplayer`.

 I also wrote a script that adds a nice Windows context menu button, which allows you to right click for `Download Subtitles`.